epfl-ada/ada-2024-project-5ds/README.md

-# ADA 2024 - Team 5DS -- "Predicting success through the winning formula: What makes a movie gain an Oscar ?"

-### Abstract:

-In this project, we’re diving into what makes a movie stand out enough to win an oscar.
-By analyzing a dataset of movies, we aim to uncover trends across factors such as genre, theme, and actor characteristics, questioning if there exists a “winning formula” for cinematic recognition.
-This choice is mostly mostivated because award recognition not only boosts a film’s prestige but can also propel careers and influence industry standards, from actors to screenwriters with a deep mark on our society nowadays.

-Our approach looks at how both actors and films benefit from awards, espcially from an oscar.
-By exploring these patterns, we aim to understand the main elements that make a movie award-worthy.
-This could give helpful insights to both filmmakers and audiences about how genre, themes, and cast play a role in making a movie stand out to award panels.

-### Subquestions we want to answer:

-In this analysis there are several reasearch subquestions we want to answer :
-- Is there a correlation between an actor's physical characteristics (age, height, ethnicity) and their likelihood of winning an Oscar?
-- Do the Best Actor and Best Supporting Actor awards reflect different patterns in the diversity of actors, particularly in terms of underrepresented groups?
-- Do specific TV tropes associated with characters played by actors increase their chances of receiving an Oscar?
-- Is there a correlation between the movie's phenotype and/or box-office sales and/or plots and the award it won?
-- How does public reviews translate a movie's prestige?
-- How do a movie’s genre, themes, and plot elements correlate with its likelihood of winning an Oscar?

-### Used Dataset

-We will use the CMU Summary Corpus, updated to 2024, which includes movies from 2015 to 2024 sourced from Wikipedia.
-Our focus will be on identifying award-winning films from this period and before, specifically those recognized by the Oscar.
-In addition,  we also gathered comprehensive data on Oscar-winning actors, actresses, supporting actors, and supporting actresses, as well as winning films.
-This includes a detailed list of films with the number of awards won and nominations received from 1927 to 2023.
-It will allow us to analyze both individual and film-specific factors that contribute to winning an Oscar.
-To enrich our dataset, we will also include Rotten Tomatoes scores out of 100 for both critics and audience reviews.

-We believe that this comprehensive dataset will provide enough information to address the questions we aim to explore in our analysis.

-### Methods

-When extracting data from the CMU dataset, we found that additional processing and filtering were necessary to ensure the data was clean and relevant for our analysis.

-#### Data cleaning
-The birth dates were standardized by retaining only the year of birth, and the same process was applied to the movie release dates.
-Additionally, we extracted important features such as movie genres, languages, and other relevant columns required for our analysis.
-For ethnicities, we also managed to extract the different values.

-We are aware that our dataframe contains certain NaN values for some columns.
-However, we have decided to retain them in order to utilize the other available variables.

-#### Initial analyses
-Before diving into complex modeling, we performed exploratory data analysis to understand the distribution and trends in our dataset.
-This included inspecting correlations, missing values, and data ranges to ensure accuracy and completeness.

-#### Graph Plotting
-Various graphs were plotted to visualize relationships between factors such as actor characteristics, movie genres, and award success.
-These visualizations helped in identifying patterns and potential correlations that will be explored further in our analysis.

-### Tasks

-##### Task 1: Character Representation and Oscar Success

-This task will analyze how different character types are represented in Oscar-winning films.
-We will examine attributes such as gender, age, role significance (lead or supporting), and personality archetypes using the "character" dataset.
-The goal is to identify if certain character traits are more likely to lead to Oscar nominations or wins.
-We will also assess if diverse representation—such as non-traditional roles or underrepresented groups—affects Oscar success.
-This task will involve clustering characters by traits and using statistical tests to uncover patterns in Oscar-winning films.

-##### Task 2: Actor Diversity Analysis

-This task will focus on quantifying the diversity of actors in Oscar-winning films.
-An index will be created to assess the diversity of actors based on ethnicity, gender, and nationality.
-Statistical comparisons will be made between lead and supporting actors to determine if there is a significant difference in diversity between the two roles.
-The analysis will also explore whether diversity plays a significant role in Oscar nominations and wins, with potential implications for the broader industry.

-##### Task 3: Film Genre and Box Office Performance Analysis

-This task will investigate how genre and box office performance correlate with Oscar nominations and wins.
-Using the tvtropes dataset, we will classify films by genre and explore how genre affects the likelihood of winning an Oscar.
-We will also examine the relationship between a film’s box office performance and its chances of winning an Oscar.
-A predictive model will be developed to assess how well box office and genre performance can predict Oscar nominations and wins.

-##### Task 4: Network Modeling of Relationships Between Films, Actors, and Awards

-In this task, we will create a network model in Neo4j to explore the relationships between films, actors, and awards.
-The network will include nodes representing films, actors, genres, and awards, with relationships linking films to their genres, actors, and the awards they have received.
-This model will be used to generate insights into the connections between different attributes, such as how film genre and actor diversity are linked to Oscar outcomes.

-##### Task 5: Sentiment Analysis of Plot Summaries and Oscar Outcomes
-This task will analyze the sentiment of film plot summaries to determine its impact on Oscar outcomes.
-Using the "plot_summaries" dataset, we will use our plots classififcation into positive, negative, or mixed sentiments in order to explore if specific types of emotional narratives are more common among Oscar winners.
-Additionally, we will investigate sentiment distribution across genres to see if certain sentiments are more likely to lead to nominations or wins.
-This task may also involve building a predictive model that uses sentiment, genre, and other factors to predict Oscar success.

-### Proposed timeline

-- `15.11.2024`: Data Handling and Preprocessing & Initial Exploratory Data Analysis.
-- `30.11.2024`: Finishing the 5 tasks (each member of the team doing one), and preliminary analysis
-- `06.12.2024`: Commpile the final analysis, and writing on Jekyll.
-- `13.12.2024`: Writing of the final report.
-- `20.12.2024`: Deadline for submitting.

-### Team Organization

-Each member will take care of one task (specified before):
-- Thierry Sokhn: Task 1 & 2
-- Yassine Wahidy: Task 3
-- Khalil Ouazzani Chahdi: Task 2 & 4
-- William Jallot: Task 4
-- Amine Bengelloun: Task 3 & 5

-Each team member is responsible of their own task, while of course being responsible for writing their part of the data story and creating the final visualizations.
+# ADA 2024 - Team 5DS -- "Predicting Success Through the Winning Formula: What Makes a Movie Gain an Oscar?"

+## Abstract:
+In this project, we aim to identify the factors that make a movie Oscar-worthy.
+By analyzing an extensive dataset of movies and actors, we aim to uncover patterns and correlations that may reveal a "winning formula" for cinematic recognition.
+This exploration is motivated by the influence awards have on careers, industry standards, and public interest.
+Through this analysis, we hope to provide actionable insights for filmmakers and audiences about the elements contributing to Oscar success.

+Our approach also examines how both actors and films benefit from awards, particularly Oscars, and delves into trends surrounding genres, themes, and cast features.
+This can help uncover how these elements influence recognition by award panels.

+## Explore Our Data Story
+Dive into our interactive data story to explore the insights and visualizations behind the Oscar-winning formula.
+[Visit Our Website](https://epfl-ada.github.io/ada-2024-project-5ds/#top)

+## Research Questions:
+### Core Questions:
+1. What factors (e.g., genre, themes, or plot elements) correlate with a movie’s likelihood of winning an Oscar?
+2. How do actor characteristics (e.g., age, gender, ethnicity) influence their chances of receiving an Oscar?
+3. What role does diversity play in Oscar nominations and wins for actors and films?
+4. Is there a relationship between box office performance and Oscar success?
+5. How does sentiment in movie plots impact their chances of winning?

+### Sub-questions:
+1. Is there a correlation between an actor's physical characteristics (age, height, ethnicity) and their likelihood of winning an Oscar?
+2. Do the Best Actor and Best Supporting Actor awards reflect different patterns in diversity, particularly regarding underrepresented groups?
+3. How do public reviews translate a movie's prestige?

+## Dataset:
+We utilize the CMU Summary Corpus (updated to 2024), supplemented with IMDb and Rotten Tomatoes scores, to analyze data spanning decades.
+This dataset provides information on award-winning films, actors, genres, and audience/critic reviews.
+To ensure relevance, we:

+- Standardized dates (birth and release years).
+- Extracted key features like genres, languages, and ethnicities.
+- Addressed missing values, retaining NaNs to leverage other variables.

+This enriched dataset allows us to explore factors affecting both individual and film-specific Oscar success.

+## Methods:
+### Data Cleaning:
+- Standardized dates for consistency.
+- Extracted key attributes such as movie genres and actor characteristics.
+- Retained NaN values where relevant.

+### Exploratory Data Analysis (EDA):
+- Visualized relationships between factors such as actor characteristics, movie genres, and award success.
+- Explored distributions, correlations, and trends.

+### Advanced Analysis:
+1. **Character Representation and Success:**
+   - Clustering characters by traits (e.g., gender, archetypes) to identify patterns in Oscar-winning roles.
+   - Statistical tests confirming correlations between character traits and awards.

+2. **Actor Diversity:**
+   - Created a diversity index and analyzed its impact on lead vs. supporting roles.
+   - Explored historical trends and recent shifts in representation.

+3. **Film Genre and Box Office:**
+   - Modeled relationships between genres, box office revenues, and award outcomes.
+   - Built a predictive model evaluating genre and performance correlations.

+4. **Sentiment Analysis:**
+   - Assessed how plot sentiments (e.g., positive, negative) align with Oscar outcomes.
+   - Evaluated sentiment’s interaction with genre and theme.

+5. **Website Development:**
+   - Created a user-friendly website hosted on GitHub Pages, showcasing the project, visualizations, and interactive elements.
+   - Website contributions were led by Yassine Wahidy, ensuring an engaging platform for presenting findings.

+6. **Data Story Development:**
+   - Developed the data story to narrate the insights and findings of the project.
+   - The data story integrates analysis, visualizations, and a clear narrative to effectively communicate the "Oscar-winning formula."
+   - Contributions to the data story were a collaborative effort across the team, ensuring accessibility and engagement for a broad audience.

+### Graph Plotting:
+- Generated visualizations such as world maps, runtime distributions, genre dominance, and sentiment word clouds to identify trends and patterns.

+## Tasks:
+### Task 1: Character Representation and Oscar Success
+- Analyze attributes such as gender, age, role significance, and personality archetypes using clustering techniques.
+- Perform statistical tests to assess the significance of these traits in Oscar outcomes.

+### Task 2: Actor Diversity Analysis
+- Quantify diversity in Oscar-winning films by creating an index encompassing ethnicity, gender, and nationality.
+- Compare diversity trends in lead versus supporting roles.
+- Use historical and recent data to identify shifts in representation.

+### Task 3: Film Genre and Box Office Performance
+- Analyze the relationship between genres and Oscar success using descriptive statistics and predictive modeling.
+- Evaluate the impact of box office performance on Oscar nominations and wins.
+- Incorporate external data (e.g., Rotten Tomatoes scores) for enhanced analysis.

+### Task 4: Sentiment Analysis
+- Assess sentiment polarity and emotional tones in plot summaries to determine correlations with Oscar success.
+- Investigate sentiment distribution across genres and themes.
+- Develop a predictive model combining sentiment, genre, and box office features.

+### Task 5: Website and Data Story Development
+- Design and implement an interactive and visually appealing website using Jekyll and GitHub Pages.
+- Develop the data story to narrate the insights and findings of the project.
+- The data story integrates analysis, visualizations, and a clear narrative to effectively communicate the "Oscar-winning formula."
+- Contributions to the data story were a collaborative effort across the team, ensuring accessibility and engagement for a broad audience.

+## Timeline:
+- **15 Nov 2024:** Data handling, preprocessing, and initial exploratory analysis.
+- **30 Nov 2024:** Complete all tasks and perform preliminary analysis.
+- **6 Dec 2024:** Compile final analysis and draft Jekyll site.
+- **13 Dec 2024:** Write final report.
+- **20 Dec 2024:** Submit final deliverables.

+## Team Contributions:
+- Thierry Sokhn: Focused on data cleaning, character representation analysis, and diversity analysis.
+- Yassine Wahidy: Led website development and worked on genre and box office analysis.
+- Khalil Ouazzani Chahdi: Contributed to diversity analysis and exploratory data analysis.
+- William Jallot: Played a key role in data visualization and supporting exploratory data analysis.
+- Amine Bengelloun: Worked on sentiment analysis and contributed to genre and box office analysis.

+## Deliverables:
+- Final GitHub repository containing cleaned datasets, scripts, notebooks, and visualizations.
+- Data story hosted on GitHub Pages.
+- README reflecting the comprehensive project scope.

+## Call to Action:
+Explore our findings, visualizations, and data story.
+[Visit Our Website](https://epfl-ada.github.io/ada-2024-project-5ds/#top) to see how data illuminates the path to Oscar glory.